 A Mobile Strategy to Get IT Going

-Survey results from the housing move-in for fall semester report that on average, each student is bringing two devices that will connect to the SSU wireless and student residential (ResNet) networks.
+Survey results from the housing move-in for fall semester report that on average, each student is bringing two devices that will connect to the SSU wireless network (SSUnet).
 UIS understands that when it comes to staying connected, IT matters.

-UIS conducted a Campus-wide student survey during the first month of fall semester.
-The data from this survey identifies a range of 1-7 devices being used per student.
+UIS conducts a Campus-wide student survey during the first month of each fall semester.
+The data from the most recent survey identifies a range of 1-7 devices being used per student.
 This is consistent with the nationwide increase of multi-device users – also known as BYOD (Bring Your Own Device).
 BYOD requires that both SSU students and IT have a solid strategy for reliable and consistent wireless connectivity on the SSU networks.

 UIS committing resources to the appropriate level of usage demand requires that we make wise investments in the technologies that support a scalable architecture for secure and reliable network access.
 Access points, bandwidth capacity, network access control and licensing comprise the variable factors for deploying Mobile IT.

 Each of these variables may occasionally serve as a frustration point to the end user by impacting the quality of service received and the extent to which consistent expectations are realized.
-Current licensing at SSU limits the number of devices a student can use to simultaneously access the residential network to two devices, and the number of devices able to simultaneously access the SSU wireless network in academic classrooms and labs, to five.
+Current licensing at SSU allows a student to simultaneously connect five devices to SSUnet in academic classrooms, labs and central green space, on campus.